-This card is designed using Morotola’s 68392 processor in MASTER-SLAVE configuration as shown in the Fig. 4.3.
+This card is designed using Morotola’s 68392 processor in MASTER-SLAVE configuration as shown in Fig. 4.3.
 The processor is clocked at 16.384 MHz.
 The processor clock is generated using a crystal oscillator.
-The reset circuitry uses a micro monitor chip, which asserts reset when VCC is out of range or when manual reset switch is activated or when strobe is missing.
+The reset circuitry uses a micro monitor chip, which asserts reset when VCC is out of range or when manual reset switch is activated or when the strobe is missing.
 The 16.38 MHz processor input clock is divided by two and given as strobe to the micro monitor chip.

-The master IMP’s SCC1 is used as HDLC link towards RTC card or ETT card.
+The master IMP’s SCC1 is used as an HDLC link towards RTC card or ETT card.
 SCC will operate in NMSI mode at 64 Kbps for RTC card and in PCM mode at 2 Mbps for ETT card.

 SCP of Master IMP is used to communicate with tester card in ARC card tester.
 Slave IMP’s SCC1 & SCC2 are used in PCM mode.

 SCC1 is used to handle HDLC messages (V5.2) on DT0 link.
-SCC2 is used to handle HDLC messages (V5.2) on DT1 link.
+SCC2 is used to handle HDLC messages (V5.2) on the DT1 link.

 Slave IMP’s SCP is used to access DT ASIC (CPRAC) registers in order to control and monitor the DT links.
-In this communication, processor is always the master.
+In this communication, the processor is always the master.

 Timer 1 of master IMP is used as RTC (Real Time Clock).
 This timer can be programmed to periodically interrupt the processor at regular intervals.

-Timer 1 of slave IMP is used as DT0 slip detector/counter.
+Timer 1 of the slave IMP is used as a DT0 slip detector/counter.
 The counter can be programmed to count the number of slip’s occurring in DT link for statistical health monitoring of the DT link